My Search for the Perfect Note-Taking Solution

 • End to end encrypted

-Options I’ve Tried Link to heading
+Options I’ve Tried

 There is really only one app that comes close to meeting most of those requirements: Evernote.
 But, it’s an app that I don’t enjoy using, has a whole host of privacy concerns, and as of late has some reliability issues.
 And I’ve used it off and on for nearly a decade (being somewhat pragmatic), but I really want a better solution.
 I’ve spent the last few weeks doing in depth testing, and still haven’t found anything that checks all of the boxes.